 | Microchip Technology Incorporated | 83 | 60 | 71.33 |

-Analysts expect MCHP to reach a target consensus of 71.33, which suggests a substantial upside compared to its current price of 52.87.
-Unfortunately, no verified target price data is available for CEVA, Inc. (CEVA), indicating limited analyst sentiment for this stock.
+Analysts anticipate a target price consensus of $71.33 for MCHP, which is significantly above the current price of $53.58, indicating potential upside.
+Unfortunately, no verified target price data is available for CEVA, Inc.

 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Microchip Technology Incorporated (MCHP) and CEVA, Inc. (CEVA), focusing on key business criteria.
+The table below outlines the strengths and weaknesses of Microchip Technology Incorporated (MCHP) and CEVA, Inc. (CEVA) based on the most recent financial data.

 | Criterion | Microchip Technology (MCHP) | CEVA, Inc. (CEVA) |